richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

 **Deliver** uploads a new app version into iTunes.
 It can either use local metadata and screenshots to automatically submit for review, or you can add that manually yourself.

 There's also numerous other tools and plugins to do everything from talking screenshots to integration with services line HockeyApp (for beta testing) and Sentry (for error reporting).

+In [Part 2]({% post_url 2016-08-14-ios-deploy-pipeline-2-the-road-ahead %}) we'll design our pipeline around these technologies.